hunter-teacher-cert/syllabi-summer-2021/ethics.md

 1. Create programs and computer-based systems that minimize negative ethical factors such as bias and unintended consequences.

-2. Create programs and computer-based systems that maximize factors including accessiblity, equity, and diversity.
+2. Create programs and computer-based systems that maximize factors including accessibility, equity, and diversity.

 3. Analyze existing computer systems to determine where factors such as bias, unintended consequences and other ethical concerns exist.